 NOTICE: USE SOLID WOOD MATERIALS ONLY.
-DO NOT BURN GARBAGE, CHARCOAL OR FLAMMABLE FLUIDS SUCH AS GASOLINE, NAPHTHA OR ENGINE OIL.
+DO NOT BURN GARBAGE OR FLAMMABLE FLUIDS SUCH AS GASOLINE, NAPHTHA OR ENGINE OIL.
 DO NOT USE COAL.
 THIS STOVE IS NOT DESIGNED TO ACCOMMODATE THE AIR FLOW (DRAFT) NECESSARY TO PROPERLY BURN COAL OR COAL PRODUCTS.

-NOTE: A 2"/51mm layer of sand or a layer of firebrick should be used as bottom insulation in the Boxwood stove.
-An optional cast iron grate, 42G, may be used instead of firebrick or sand.
-See Accessory Sheet included with this manual or visit www.vogelzang.com for ordering information.
+NOTE: A 27/51mm layer of sand or a layer of firebrick should be used as bottom insulation in the Boxwood stove.
+DO NOT ELEVATE THE FIRE with grates, andirons or other means.
+The stove has not been tested with such devices and they should not be used.